survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> You can set those `npm init` defaults at *~/.npmrc*.

 T> This is a good place to set up version control using [Git](https://git-scm.com/).
 You can create a commit per step and tag per chapter, so it’s easier to move back and forth if you want.

-T> It is possible to replace most of the npm commands mentioned with [Yarn](https://yarnpkg.com/) equivalents.
-Yarn is a good alternative to npm as it comes with unique benefits including *lockfiles* and better performance.

 ## Installing Webpack